snacktavish/OpenTree_SSB2020/TreeComparison.md

 This is a very simple script that takes your mapped labels, and uses the conversion from 'original name' to replace the tip names on your tree with the standardized names

 Run this file.
-If you want to, replace the path to my turtle tree ('turtle_iqtree.tre') estimate with another one you estimated or from the literature.
+If you want to, replace the path to my turtle tree ('turtle_iqtree.tre') estimate with another tree you estimated or obtained from the literature.
 ```
   $ python rename_tips.py
 ```